 Important to note: Because bleach could compromise the integrity of your cloth mask, ensure you’re not overusing it.

 Remember, only masks made from fabrics such as cotton or polypropylene should be washed.
 If you have a surgical mask or N95, avoid washing it as these types of masks are not meant to be reused or washed.
 While surgical masks are made of a fabric, the fabric isn’t very durable and can have a paper napkin’s equivalent strength.

 Looking for more ways to safeguard your home from germs and bacteria?
-The experts at Merry Maids® always want to help you reclaim your peace of mind.
+Look into disinfection services from the experts at Merry Maids®.
+Let us help you reclaim your peace of mind.
 Request your free service estimate today.